zaqks/1/api/README.md

 # client actions:
--see the availble properties and filter them
+-see the availble offers and filter them
--book an appointment to visit l 7ala (then buy/rent, the contracts will be created by an agent) -put his property for sale (needs to be checked and activated by an agent) -see his contracts and profile
+-book an appointment to visit l 7ala (then buy/rent, the contracts will be created by an agent) -see his contracts and profile

 # agent actions: